 - 2.1 The Procurement Report is required to focus upon regulated procurements.
-These are defined as goods and services worth more than £50,000 excluding VAT and works contracts worth more than £2,000,000 excluding VAT. - 2.2 The College conducted 14 regulated procurements for goods and services during the year, which totalled £5.5m.
-It did not conduct any regulated procurements in the works category during 2021-22. - 2.3 These are set out in Appendix A and related to contracts for estates management, supply of paper & specialist paper, insurance renewal, sports uniforms, personal protective equipment. - To be included in this Report the regulated procurement requires to have had an award notice published on the Public Contracts Scotland Tender portal.
+These are defined as goods and services worth more than £50,000 excluding VAT and works contracts worth more than £2,000,000 excluding VAT. - 2.2 The College conducted 12 regulated procurements for goods and services during the year, which totalled £3.4m. - 2.3 These are set out in Appendix A and related to contracts for Estates Management, Waste Management Services, Vehicle Hire, Library Books, Photographic Equipment, Legal Services and License Renewals. - To be included in this Report the regulated procurement requires to have had an award notice published on the Public Contracts Scotland Tender portal.